E3SM-Project/zstash/docs/source/usage.rst

 * ``--cache`` to use a cache other than the default of ``zstash``.
 * ``--dry-run`` an optional argument to specify a dry run, only lists files to be updated in archive.
 * ``--exclude`` an optional argument of comma separated list of file patterns to exclude
+* ``--follow-symlinks`` Hard copy symlinks.
+This is useful for preventing broken links.
+Note that a broken link will result in a failed update.
 * ``--keep`` to keep a copy of the tar files on the local file system after they have been extracted from the archive.
 Normally, they are deleted after successful transfer.